 The categories of attack are determined by the site position.
 For example, whether there’s a slope (fire runs with greater intensity uphill), the types of vegetation and the distance of nearby vegetation.

 The BAL rating accounts for possible fire danger coming from direct heat, flames or floating embers.

 There are six BAL categories set out by The Australian Standard Construction (AS3959-2009).

 The Six Ratings

-The list below, taken from NSW Government Fire Service Website explains the six bush fire attack levels which range from low to extreme.
+The list below was taken from NSW Government Fire Service Website.
+It explains the six bush fire attack levels which range from low to extreme.
 Depending on which rating a dwelling is given will determine what protection measures are legally required to be put in place.

-Minimal attack from radiant heat and flame due to the distance of the site from the vegetation, although some attack by burning debris is possible.
+Minimal attack from radiant heat and flame due to the distance of the site from the vegetation.
+However, some attack by burning debris is possible.
 There is insufficient threat to warrant specific construction requirements, but residents should still do basic property preparation.